apizzo1/sqlalchemy-challenge/README.md

 ## Challenge Details

-This challenge started with completing an analysis of climate data from a sqlite file using Python and SQL Alchemy.
+This challenge started with completing an analysis of Hawaii climate data from a sqlite file using Python and SQL Alchemy.
 Next, a Flask API was created to display the results of the climate analysis that was completed.

 ### Python and SQL Alchemy Analysis of Climate Data